github/docs/content/desktop/configuring-and-customizing-github-desktop/configuring-a-default-editor-in-github-desktop.md

   feature: desktop
 shortTitle: Configure default editor
 ---

+## Introduction

+{% data variables.product.prodname_desktop %} provides support for a number of editors, and also allows you to select a custom editor if your preferred editor is not supported.
+If you installed an editor while {% data variables.product.prodname_desktop %} was open you will need to quit and reopen {% data variables.product.prodname_desktop %} in order for the editor to be detected.

 ## Supported editors

-{% data variables.product.prodname_desktop %} supports the following editors.
-If you installed an editor while {% data variables.product.prodname_desktop %} was open you will need to quit and reopen {% data variables.product.prodname_desktop %} in order for the editor to be detected.

 {% mac %}